lumenTracker

 Our mission: Through engineering innovation, we strive to develop smart technologies aimed at conserving energy in commercial lighting applications and with near-zero impact to existing infrastructure.

-What we offer and how we are different: The lumenTracker line of products (expected launch: Q4-2025) offers a patented and innovative IoT technology which is geared to revolutionize the lighting control industry.
+What we offer and how we are different: The lumenTracker (expected launch: Q4-2025) offers a patented and innovative IoT technology-based product which is geared to revolutionize the lighting control industry.

-• designed to work with all llighting technologies (LED, Fluorescent, CFL, HID, etc.)
+• simpler/quicker installation (requires no new wires/no line-of-sight) and works with all lighting types (LED, Fluorescent, CFL, HID, etc.)

-• quicker paybacks (<2 years ROI in most common building installations)
+• low upfront investment, so quicker paybacks (<2 years ROI in most common building installations)

-• Summary fact sheet (based on EIA's Commercial Building Energy Consumption Survey - CBECS 2012)
+Some facts based on EIA's Commercial Building Energy Consumption Survey (CBECS 2012)

 • In 2018, the United States was estimated to have about 5.9 million commercial buildings, totaling about 96.4 billion square feet of floorspace, where energy consumption in these buildings was calculated at 6.8 quadrillion British Thermal Units (BTUs).
 As applicable to building type (principal end function), warehouse and storage buildings, followed by office buildings, were at the top of the list, and they accounted for the highest amount of floorspace (square footage) being used.
 Office buildings were considered the highest energy consumer (per square foot) when compared to any other type of U.S. commercial building.